chriszmx/project-beta/README.md

 ## Service microservice

+WARNING PLEASE READ BEFORE STARTING APPLICATION WITH NO UPDATED DB

+**[docker volume create beta-data]**

-**Before starting application createsuperuser for :8080, in admin create statuses**
+**Before starting application createsuperuser for 8080:8000, in admin create statuses**
 **********   [SCHEDULED]    [FINISHED]    [CANCELLED]   **********
 **-> OR -> creating service appointment will not work!**